 Would you like to know about a ritual I have when I want my kids to settle down, which also helps them to be mindful?
 And what if this ritual also helped them internalize the importance of having a healthy body, healthy brain, and healthy lungs?
 Would you be interested?
 I thought so.

-This post is sponsored by CVS Health.
+This post was originally sponsored by CVS Health.

 It's called breathing.
 I know, it seems so simple.
 So overlooked.
 Still, it is hugely important.
 But I don't just tell my kids to: